 Enforcement of tribunal awards and increasing tribunal fines for employers – the Government will:

-- introduce a new “naming and shaming” scheme for employers that fail to pay tribunal awards and make it easier for successful claimants to enforce payment.
+- Introduce a new scheme that will name and shame employers that fail to pay tribunal awards and make it easier for successful claimants to enforce payment.

 In addition to the above…

-- It appears that the re-introduction of tribunal fees looks increasingly likely given that the Good Work Plan statement to Parliament indicated it was “under consideration” by the Government.
+- The re-introduction of tribunal fees looks likely given that the Good Work Plan statement to Parliament indicated it was “under consideration” by the Government.

 - Following a consultation in 2016 employers will be banned from taking “administrative fees” or other deductions from staff tips with effect from April 2020.

-- The threshold required for a request to set up information and consultation arrangements will be lowered from 10% to 2% of employees, subject to the existing minimum of 15 employees.
-This will apply from April 2020.
+- The threshold required for a request to set up information and consultation arrangements will be lowered from 10% to 2% of employees.
+This will be subject to the existing minimum of 15 employees.
+And again, this will apply from April 2020.

 How are you planning for the Good Work Plan?